Graylog2/documentation/pages/streams/alerts.rst

 Alert callbacks types explained
 ===============================
 In this section we explain what the default alert callbacks included in Graylog do, and how to configure them.
 Alert callbacks are meant to be extensible through :ref:`plugins`, you can find more types in the `Graylog Marketplace <http://marketplace.graylog.org>`__ or even create your own.

+.. important:: In previous versions of Graylog (before 2.2.0), the email alarm callback was used, when alert conditions existed for a stream, but no alarm callback had been created before.
+This has been changed, so that if there is no alarm callback existing for a stream, alerts will be shown in the interface but no other action is performed.
+To help users coming from earlier version, there is a migration job which is being run once, creating the email alarm callback explicitly for qualifying streams, so the old behavior is preserved.

 Email alert callback
 ^^^^^^^^^^^^^^^^^^^^